-There are times when you need to create a user only to have a read-only access to a database.
-The user can view or read the data in the database but they cannot make any changes to the data or the database structure.
+There are times when you need to create a user only to have read-only access to a database.
+The user can view or read the data in the database, but they cannot make any changes to the data or the database structure.

 Creating a New User Account

 To create a read-only database user account for MySQL do the following steps:

 - First, login as a MySQL administrator from your terminal / command prompt using the following command:

 - You’ll be prompted to enter the password.
 Type the password for the